ncatlab/nlab-content/pages/2/0/6/7/7602/content.md

 ### Internal structures

 Some categorical structures that are normally defined in a monoidal category can instead be defined in a polycategory, including [[Frobenius algebras]] and [[dual objects]].
-Dual objects, in particular, are a form of "negation" that make a linearly distributive category into a [[star-autonomous category]].
+Dual objects, in particular, are one approach to [[star-polycategories]]; they are the form of "negation" that makes a linearly distributive category into a [[star-autonomous category]].

 ## Generalizations